 We have 4 linear accelerators, a dedicated CT scanner, a PET-CT scanner, a patient immobilization facility, a device manufacturing facility, and a physics/dosimetry lab.
 MRI center and nuclear medicine facilities are in the immediate vicinity of our department.
 Loma Linda is also home to world’s first hospital based Proton Therapy Center, with three isocentric gantries, two fixed beam-lines, and a research room with three additional fixed beam-lines.
-We also offer radiation therapy at satellite facilities in Highland Springs,CA (about 25 miles from LLUMC) and Murrieta,CA ( about 40 miles from LLUMC).
+We also offer radiation therapy at satellite facilities in Beaumont,CA (about 25 miles from LLUMC) and Murrieta,CA (about 40 miles from LLUMC).
 Both these facilities have one LINAC each.

 Application and Review Process: